IBM/kube101/workshop/Lab1/README.md

    ```$ bx cs cluster-create --name <name-of-cluster>```

-Once the cluster is provisioned, the kubernetes client CLI `kubectl` needs to be
+Once the cluster is provisioned, the Kubernetes client CLI `kubectl` needs to be
 configured to talk to the provisioned cluster.

 1. Run `$ bx cs cluster-config <name-of-cluster>`, and set the `KUBECONFIG`